dually8/twitch-auto-ban-bot/README.md

 ## TODO

-- [] Better documentation
+- [ ] Better documentation
-- [] Maybe use other chat client.
+- [x] Maybe use other chat client.
 This one works only some of the time.
+    - Using tmi.js for chat client since it works better.

 ## Further Reading